Key takeaways

 Why you should invest in smart locks

 These days, modern renters of all ages seek technology-powered amenities like smart video intercoms and smart door locks.
-This goes to show that your residents prioritize convenient, seamless property access.
+This shows that your residents prioritize convenient, seamless property access.

-According to a study conducted by Entrata, keyless entry is the second most desired smart apartment amenity.
-In fact, 45% of renters believe that physical door keys will be obsolete within the decade.
+According to a study by Entrata, keyless entry is the second most desired smart apartment amenity.
+45% of renters believe that physical door keys will be obsolete within the decade.

 Delighting residents is key to your bottom line.
 Investing in smart locks is a simple way to boost resident retention and reduce turnover.